-Juvenile cottonmouth.
-Note the yellow-tipped tail, which is used to attract prey.
-(Photo by Jeff Hall) Q&A How can a cottonmouth be distinguished from a watersnake?
+How can a cottonmouth be distinguished from a watersnake?

 There are at least 10 characteristics that distinguish cottonmouths from watersnakes.

-Watersnakes: - Lack the heat-sensing facial pit of vipers - Have two rows of scales under the tail instead of one - Have the widest part of dark crossbands on their backs - Lack a yellow tail tip as juveniles (see photo above) - Have a boldly striped upper lip instead of a plain one - Have a round pupil instead of a vertically elliptical one - Do not gape their mouths - Will readily dive beneath the water to escape predators instead of swimming across the surface - Occur statewide instead of just the coastal plain - Are harmless to humans because they lack fangs and venom glands
+Watersnakes lack the heat-sensing facial pit of vipers, have two rows of scales under the tail instead of one, have the widest part of dark crossbands on their backs, have a narrower head (which nevertheless can be flattened to appear larger), lack a yellow tail tip as juveniles, have a boldly striped upper lip instead of a plain one, have a round pupil instead of a vertically elliptical one, do not gape their mouths, will readily dive beneath the water to escape predators instead of swimming across the surface, occur statewide instead of just in the coastal plain and are harmless to humans because they lack fangs and venom glands.